Skip to content

 Non-Slip Flooring and Mats

 Slippery floors are a big danger.
-Non-slip tiles, vinyl flooring, and safety mats are great for residential fall risk reduction.
+Non-slip tiles, vinyl flooring, and safety mats are great for reducing fall risk in residential settings.

 Accessible Toilets and Sinks